Photobook Community Meta-list 2025

 > the List-makers

-The List of Lists and List-makers will get an update as soon as I receive or find a new year-end list.
-This way you can, if you wish, check if I have seen a certain lit before you send it.
-You can send them to my Substack, Instagram, Facebook or to viorys at gmail.
+The List of Lists and List-makers are updated as soon as I receive or find a new year-end list.
+If you have seen or made a list that’s not here yet, please DM me on Substack, Instagram, Facebook, or email me at viorys at gmail.
 I’m counting on your cooperation, dear photobook community!

 Suzanne Révy is a writer, educator and photographer with an MFA from the New Hampshire Institute of Art.
 She previously worked as a photography editor.
 Her photographs have been exhibited at museums and galleries throughout New England and in New York.